Herb Kawainui Kāne: Site-specific works

 In 1975, the mural survived a tsunami that destroyed the interior of the building.
-According to Kāne's account on his personal blog, quoting eyewitnesses, the wave pushed all the displays out the far side of the room and left a mud line three or four feet high on the wall—except on the mural, which was dry and undamaged.
+According to Kāne's account on his personal blog, quoting eyewitnesses, the wave left a mud line on the wall except on the mural, which was dry and undamaged.
 Then, in 2005, the mural was stolen from the site, which was vacant and unfinished.
 Thieves are believed to have cut out the wall in five sections using a circular saw powered by a portable generator, and in this way, stole the painting, which has never been recovered.
-Kāne responded by recreating a version of the mural in oil paint on canvas, saying, "Now all the thieves have is a preliminary sketch.
-"Vengeance is mine."
+Kāne responded by recreating a version of the mural in oil paint on canvas, saying, "Now all the thieves have is a preliminary sketch."